MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/notification-templates.md

 ## Overview

-When agents get a notification, the notification displays certain information like from which customer the conversation request is coming, timeout period after which the notification disappears, some buttons like accept and reject.
-Each organization has varied business requirements and want to show relevant information to the agents in the notification.
+When an agent gets a notification, it displays certain information such as which customer the conversation request is coming from, the timeout period after which the notification will disappear, and some buttons such as accept and reject.
+Each organization has varied business requirements and wants the notifications to show relevant information to the agents in the notification.

 The notification templates are introduced to show relevant information to agents.
-A notification template in Omnichannel for administrator app is a combination of notification related information that is reusable.
+A notification template in Omnichannel Administrator app is a combination of notification related information that is reusable.
 The template is used to configure what information is displayed to the agents and supervisors for an incoming conversation, escalation, transfer, consult, and so on.

 As an administrator, system integrator, or partner, you can use the templates or create new ones to show information that matter most to your business.